Actions of $\operatorname{Alt}(n)$ on groups of finite Morley rank without involutions: The Theorem

-We mention in passing a related result about actions of $8$-groups; it was a part of our original proof of the \hyperlink{h:theorem}{Theorem} but has since been removed (at the cost of introducing several more lines of mathematics.)
-The result---which is due to Jeffery Burdges, though not in any of his papers---is that if an elementary abelian group $E$ of order $8$ acts definably on a group of finite Morley rank $G$ without involutions, then $C_G^\circ(e)$ is nonsolvable for some involution $e\in E$.
+We mention in passing a related result about actions of $8$-groups; it was a part of our original proof of the \hyperlink{h:theorem}{Theorem} but has since been removed (at the cost of introducing several more lines of mathematics).
+The result---which is due to Jeffrey Burdges, though not in any of his papers---is that if an elementary abelian group $E$ of order $8$ acts definably on a group of finite Morley rank $G$ without involutions, then $C_G^\circ(e)$ is nonsolvable for some involution $e\in E$.

-The next result is an adaptation of \cite[Proposition~2.3]{BoCh08}.
-We only need the final sentence for our proof of the \hyperlink{h:theorem}{Theorem}, so we delay the definition of generically $t$-transitive actions until Section~\ref{S.PermGroups}.
+The next result is an adaptation of \cite[Proposition~2.3]{BoCh08} (together with \cite[Lemma~2.4]{BoCh08}).
+We only need the corollary that follows for our proof of the \hyperlink{h:theorem}{Theorem}, so we delay the definition of generically $t$-transitive actions until Section~\ref{S.PermGroups}.

-\begin{fact}[see {\cite[Lemma~4.23]{AlWi18}}] Let $G$ be a connected group of finite Morley rank and $H$ a maximal definable connected subgroup of corank $s$ with finite core, i.e.~$\bigcap_{g \in G} H^g$ is finite.
-If $X$ is the set of right cosets of $H$, then for $\gtd(X,G)$ the degree of generic transitivity of the action of $G$ on $X$, In particular, if $G$ is simple and without involutions, then $\rk G \le s(s+1)/2$. \end{fact}
+\begin{fact}[see {\cite[Proposition~2.3]{BoCh08}}] Let $G$ be a connected group of finite Morley rank and $H$ a maximal definable connected subgroup.
+Assume $H$ has a finite core, i.e.~$\bigcap_{g \in G} H^g$ is finite.
+Let $X$ be the set of right cosets of $H$, and let $\gtd(G,X)$ denote the maximum $t$ such that the action of $G$ on $X$ is generically $t$-transitive.
+Setting $s = \rk X$, we have